top of page

 Out-of-session Communication

-We always recommend that you trial a few telephone support services and find which one 'fits' for you, so that you can make use of it in a crisis.
+We recommend that you trial a few telephone support services and find which one 'fits' for you, so that you can make use of it in a crisis.
 A couple of good options are Lifeline on 13 11 14 or their after-hours chat room www.lifeline.org.au/get-help/online-services/crisis-chat.
 If you feel you need additional support outside of therapy sessions, there are a few great support groups around.
 Black Dog Institute has a list of Victorian ones at: https://www.blackdoginstitute.org.au/getting-help/clinics-support-groups/other-support-groups

 Email Communication